BackupTheBerlios/gpalta-svn/README.txt

 This is GPalta, a Genetic Programming Toolbox written in Java

+To start the graphical evolution process, use run.bat on windows or run.sh on unix/linux

+Fitness cases must be provided this way:

+data.txt, inputs:

+x1(1) x2(1)...
+x1(2) x2(2)...
+x1(3) x2(3)...
+...
+(every row is a sample and every column is an input variable)

+class.txt, desired outputs:

+y(1)
+y(2)
+y(3)
+...

+The included data.txt and class.txt files contain random samples with the form:

+y = x2*x1^2 + x2*x1 + x2

+GPalta should solve this problem easily

+See the console (or log.txt file) for debugging output if any errors occur

 For more details, see:
 http://hayabusa.die.uchile.cl/~nboric/gpalta

 If that page is unavailable, you can contact the author by e-mail:

 Neven Boric <nboric@gmail.com>

 Legal Notice: